library(liver)

 10.3 Measuring the Quality of a Regression Model

-Residual Standard Error (RSE)
+Residual Standard Error

-where \(SSE\) is defined in Equation 10.1, \(n\) is the number of observations, and \(m\) is the number of predictors.
-The denominator (\(n-m-1\)) accounts for the degrees of freedom in the model, adjusting for the number of predictors being estimated.
+The RSE is defined as \[ RSE = \sqrt{\frac{SSE}{n - m - 1}}, \] where \(SSE\) is the sum of squared errors defined in Equation 10.1, \(n\) is the number of observations, and \(m\) is the number of predictors.
+The denominator \(n - m - 1\) reflects the model’s degrees of freedom and accounts for the number of estimated parameters.

 rse_value = sqrt(sum(simple_reg$residuals^2) / summary(simple_reg)$df[2])